devtut/generate/docs/java/ftp-file-transfer-protocol.md

 ---
-metaTitle: "FTP (File Transfer Protocol)"
+metaTitle: "Java - FTP (File Transfer Protocol)"
 description: "Connecting and Logging Into a FTP Server"
 ---